GammaGames/NobleEngine-Example-Project/README.md

 * Other image assets are from [Kenney](https://www.kenney.nl):
   * [1-Bit Pack](https://kenney.nl/assets/1-bit-pack)
   * [1-Bit Platformer Pack](https://kenney.nl/assets/1-bit-platformer-pack)
-* I've also included my [`.vscode`](.vscode) settings, it has a build task that:
-  1. Kills the simulator (if running)
+* I've also included my [`.vscode`](.vscode) settings, it has a build task that kills the simulator (if running), cleans the build directory, builds the project, zips the build directory, and starts the simulator.
+It uses the path for the sdk from the [`settings.json`](.vscode/settings.json) file, so you'll need to update that to your own path.
-  2. Cleans the build directory
-  3. Bulids the project
-  4. Zips the build directory
-  5. Starts the simulator